-Severance.
+Severance Arrangements with our Chief Executive Officer.
 Our employment agreement with our Chief Executive Officer provides severance of 24 months of base salary if his employment is terminated without cause.
 After reviewing the practices of companies represented in the compensation data we obtained, the Compensation Committee negotiated our Chief Executive Officer's severance package to provide him an amount equal to his base salary for the length of his non-competition arrangement with us.
 We believe that our Chief Executive Officer's severance package is generally in line with severance packages offered to chief executive officers of the companies of similar size to us represented in the compensation data we reviewed.